001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 Python is used where research iteration and ML ecosystem integration are valuable.

-Rust is intended for security-sensitive control logic because PS requires strong state, authority, and memory-safety guarantees.
+Rust is intended for security-sensitive control logic because APS requires strong state, authority, and memory-safety guarantees.

 C++ is reserved for native or performance-sensitive components where its ecosystem or systems-level interoperability provides a concrete advantage.
 Security-sensitive functionality is not moved into C++ merely for implementation complexity.